-We’ll take this time to speak with key team members and stakeholders to better understand what their day to day ways of working and means of contact will be; whether this may be regular emails and catch-ups or more detailed progress reports.
+We’ll speak with key team members and stakeholders to better understand what their ways of working and means of contact will be.
+Whether this is regular emails and catch-ups or more detailed progress reports.

 💡 Aim: determine preferred ways of working with the client.